Creatine and Brain Health: What New Research Reveals

 Groundbreaking Research: A New Frontier for Creatine Brain Health

-One of the most promising new frontiers in creatine research is its potential role in neurodegenerative diseases like Alzheimer’s and Parkinson’s.
-Researchers at institutions like the KU Medical Center are exploring how creatine can protect brain cells.
-The underlying theory is tied to bioenergetics.
-Many neurodegenerative diseases are characterized by mitochondrial dysfunction, meaning the energy powerhouses of the cells are failing.
-By providing an alternative energy source and supporting ATP regeneration, creatine may help alleviate this energy deficit, making brain cells more resilient.
-While research is still in its early stages, it suggests that maintaining optimal brain creatine levels could be a proactive strategy for long-term brain health and is a key area of interest in the study of creatine for longevity.
+One of the most promising areas in creatine research is its potential role against neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+Many of these conditions are characterized by mitochondrial dysfunction — the energy powerhouses of neurons failing.
+By providing an alternative energy source and supporting ATP regeneration, creatine may make brain cells more resilient to this energy deficit.
+Research is still early, but the bioenergetic logic is sound, and it’s a key thread in the broader conversation around creatine for longevity.

 Clinical Guidance: Practical Dosing for Brain Health

-- The Loading Phase (Optional but Recommended): To rapidly saturate your brain’s creatine stores, take 20 grams per day (split into four 5-gram doses) for 5-7 days.
-Review our guide on the creatine loading dose for details.
+- The Loading Phase (Optional): To rapidly saturate your brain’s creatine stores, take 20 grams per day (split into four 5-gram doses) for 5-7 days.
+See our guide on the creatine loading phase — including whether the evidence actually supports it — for the full breakdown.

-- The Maintenance Phase: After loading, a daily dose of 3-5 grams is sufficient to maintain elevated creatine stores in both your muscles and brain.
-Creatine monohydrate is the most researched and affordable form.
+- The Maintenance Phase: After loading (or skipping it), a daily dose of 3-5 grams maintains elevated creatine stores in both muscle and brain.
+Creatine monohydrate is the most studied and cost-effective form.
+Skip the fancy variants.

 Frequently Asked Questions